Appointment / Promotions

 Team scientists may also ask fellow team members to provide letters that attest to their contributions to the project.
 These letters do not replace the requirement for evaluation letters (Arm’s Length or Non-Arm’s Length), but they do provide critical information in evaluating scientific accomplishments.

-Team science reference letters are solicited outside any appointments- or promotions-processing application.
-Once received, they should be included with the Research Portfolio and uploaded as one PDF document in the application.
+Team science reference letters are solicited outside of Meridian.
+Once received, they should be PDF into one document and uploaded into Meridian.

 Innovation Portfolio *optional **promotion only

 To recognize innovation, discovery and entrepreneurship in the promotion process.
 Impact will be included as a part of the promotion materials.
-Committees would evaluate the candidate’s contributions to technology transfer and entrepreneurship, if applicable.Outside reviewers could be asked to evaluate the candidate’s broader impact in entrepreneurship or business through start-up, consulting, technology transfer or other relevant activities.
+May assist committees in evaluating the candidate’s contributions and broader impact in entrepreneurship or business through start-up, consulting, technology transfer or other relevant activities.

 - Innovation, Discoveries and Entrepreneurship Example #1